TheSoubi/DungeonTable/README.md

 ## 🏹 Why Dungeon Table?

-Dungeon Table is designed and optimized for **in-person tabletop RPG sessions** with a screen/TV on the table and can also be used for online games.
+Dungeon Table is designed and optimized for **in-person tabletop RPG sessions** and can also be used for online games.
-It’s **lightweight, portable, and focused on essential features**—no unnecessary clutter.
+It’s **lightweight, portable, and focused on essential features** : no installation, no account, no waste of time.

 ### Key Features
+- ✅ **Automatic Map Rescaling** – Let Dungeon Table automatically resize your map images to perfectly fit the grid.
+No manual adjustments needed !

-- ✅ **Player View Window** – Players see only what the GM allows, with **a resizable window controlled from the GM's window**.
+- ✅ **Player View Window** – Players see only what the GM allows, with **a resizable window controlled from the GM's view**.

 - ✅ **Multi-Layer Image Import** – Easily add maps, tokens, and assets on different layers.